-The Government Communications Network (GCN) like the UKWMO network had two sub-networks, one for speech and the other for telegraph.
+The Government Control Network (GCN) like the UKWMO network had two sub-networks, one for speech and the other for telegraph.
 This network was centred around the RGHQ, linking it with adjacent RGHQs, and the County Council Wartime Headquarters within its zone, Armed Forces headquarters (AFHQ).
-It had a landline with a standby UHF radio link to the UKWMO Group HQ(s) monitoring the towns and cities within its zone.
+It had a landline with a standby UHF radio link to one or two UKWMO Group Headquarter serving the area within its zone.

-I don't have a diagram to show the GCN network during the ERA1 time period.
+I don't have a diagram to show the GCN network during the first generation time period.
 Instead here is an extract from a declassified document, the UKCICC(H) Joint Signal Instruction.
 At this time the document was written the Sub-Regional Headquarters (SRHQ) was the name for the RGHQ.

 UKCICC Joint Signal Instruction Part 5